|GIANT SUPER RACE

 Smithsonian Escavation No.5

-from the center, on the lower side, lying at full length on its back, was one of the largest skeletons discovered by the Bureau agents, the length as proved by actual
+from the center, on the lower side, lying at full length on its back, was one of the largest skeletons discovered by the Bureau agents, the length as proved by actual measurement being

-with slightly decayed skeletons, probably Indians of intrusive burials.
-The earth of the main portion of this mound was a very fine yellowish sand which shoveled like ashes and was
+slightly decayed skeletons, probably Indians of intrusive burials.
+The earth of the main portion of this mound was a very fine yellowish sand which shoveled like ashes and was everywhere, to

 12th Annual Report of the Bureau of Ethnology to the Secretary of the Smithsonian Institution 1890-1891

 At Lawn Ridge, 20 miles north of Peoria, Illinois, in August of 1870, three men were drilling an artesian well, when - from a depth of over a hundred feet - the pump brought up a small metal

 medallion to the surface.
 One of the workmen, Jacob W. Moffit, from Chillicothe, was the first to discover it in the drill residue.
 A noted scholar of the time, Professor Alexander Winchell,

 reported in his book Sparks From a Geologist's Hammer, that he received from another eye-witness, W.H.
 Wilmot, a detailed statement, dated December 4, 1871, of the deposits and depths